minterciso/robbyga/README.md

 ## Dependencies

-* GSL for creatind random numbers
+* GSL for creating random numbers

 # Genetic Algorithm for Robby
 The Genetic Algorithm is pretty straightforward: